joetanx/joetanx.github.io/prep.md

 ### 6.5.
 Result

-- Recognized as peer leader. foster workplace harmony
+- Recognized as peer leader in fostering workplace harmony
 - CyberArk Spotlight award 2020

 ## Work in progress